Cycling From Avignon to Mont Ventoux

 Avignon, a historic city located in the Provence region of France, is a popular starting point for cyclists looking to conquer Mont Ventoux, one of the most famous and challenging climbs in the world.
 While there are several routes to the summit, the best cycling route from Avignon to Ventoux depends on your fitness level, experience, and personal preferences.
 In this article, we will take a closer look at some of the top cycling routes from Avignon to Ventoux and what makes them unique.

-Cycling via Carpentras
+Cycling Via Carpentras

 The most direct route to Ventoux from Avignon is via the town of Carpentras.
 However, the D942 is the direct carriageway which you must not take, as it’s not for cyclists.
 Instead follow the direction of Carpentras but spend some time riding through the vineyards and villages of the Vaucluse region.

-Isle sur la Sorgue
+Isle Sur La Sorgue

-We recommend heading slightly north (by only a few kilometres to visit Isle sur la Sorgue. the town is known for its beautiful waterways.
 It is built around a series of canals and waterways that run through the town, giving it a unique and picturesque character.
 The town is often called the “Venice of Provence” due to its beautiful water features, and visitors can enjoy boat tours and walks along the canals.

 It also has a thriving arts scene, with numerous art galleries and studios showcasing the work of local and international artists.
 The town hosts several art festivals throughout the year, including the “Art and Antiques Weekend” and the “International Art Fair.”
 Make sure to visit the galleries as well as the antique markets, which attract visitors from all over the world.